pflynn157/tiny-lang/Readme.md

 The solution: Create a downsided version of Orka that contains the most essential programming elements.
 This downsized language is meant to be usable for most real-world tasks, but simple enough to where a compiler or interpreter can be implemented quickly.

+See here for the specs and more information: [https://patrickflynn.co/tiny-lang/](https://patrickflynn.co/tiny-lang/)

+### Examples

+The examples directory contains a few simple yet practical examples of the language in action:
+* Command line arguments
+* cat (clone of UNIX cat)
+* echo (clone of UNIX echo)
+* fs_test (example of reading/writing files)
+* Math Practice
+* Tic-Tac-Toe

 ### The Language

 The language is very simple.
 It contains only these structures: